obrie/retrokit/docs/research/hardware.md

 ### Additional Controllers

 The system configurations above cover basics like arcade sticks and controllers.
-However, there are additionall controller types for arcade systems that will provide a much better experience.
+However, there are additional controller types for arcade systems that will provide a much better experience.
 Those controllers are covered below and I've confirmed work with retrokit.

 | Component         | Description                     | Cost  | URL |